CameronCarroll/day/readme.md

 Usage Overview:
 ---------------
     Usage: day.rb <command> [<args>]

     Commands:
       (no command)        Prints out task list for the day (nonexisting task)  Creates a new task
-(existing task)     Start tracking time for named task. delete (task)       Remove a task rm (task)						(Synonym for delete.) info                Print all descriptions info (task)         Print a specific description i (task)						(Synonym for info.) clear               Clear fulfillment for all tasks. clear (task)        Clear fulfillment for a specific task. c (task)						(Synonym for clear.)
+      (existing task)     Start tracking time for named task. delete (task)       Remove a task
+      rm (task)           (Synonym for delete.)
+      info                Print all descriptions
+      info (task)         Print a specific description
+      i (task)            (Synonym for info.)
+      clear               Clear fulfillment for all tasks.
+      clear (task)        Clear fulfillment for a specific task. c (task)            (Synonym for clear.)

     Flags:
--a									Print all tasks, including those not enabled today.
+      -a                  Also print tasks not enabled today.

     Tips:
       Refer to a task either by its name or index.
       Jump directly between tasks.
       Include "vim" or your editor constant when creating new task to add a description.
       Configuration data is stored at the top of 'day.rb.'

 Examples
 --------
     # Create a new task:
     day.rb my_new_task

     # Create task enabled on monday & wednesday, with a 45 minute estimate:
     day.rb my_new_task m w 45

     # Create a task with in-line description:
     # Note parenthesis and quotations are mandatory.
     day.rb my_new_task "(some description)"

     # Create a task with editor description:
     # Note 'vim' can be changed to any editor atop day.rb file.
     day.rb my_new_task vim

 Copyright 2015 - Cameron Carroll